-Characteristics of a data set that our solution could be applied to

-Based on that, our search and what we came up with for data sets to be used in the evaluation of benchmarks and improvement

-The datasets to be used are time series sampled on an hourly horizon, and containing the temperature as it plays a huge role in power demand.
-The more data we could get the better the algorithms perform.
+The datasets to be used are time series sampled on an hourly horizon, and they contain the temperature variable as it plays a huge role in power demand.
+The more data available for training, the better the algorithms perform.
 The authors of the ANNSTLF algorithm mentioned that the algorithm works optimally when trained with at least 3 years of data.
-For this reason, the first dataset selected was gotten from the Ontario independent system operator [31].
-[32]The demand for the city of Toronto was used.
-The second dataset was gotten from Saint John Energy (Saint John Energy n.d.); this isn’t a publicly available dataset but I believe it would be useful for my research work as it would help us see how well the algorithms perform, in a comparison between bigger and smaller cities (i.e. Toronto and Saint John).
-The weather variables for both datasets were gotten from the government of Canada website [33]
+The first dataset selected was gotten from the Ontario independent system operator [31].
+The second dataset was gotten from Saint John Energy [32].

+The city of Toronto’s dataset runs from January 2010 until December 2019, and the Saint John’s datasets run from January 2018 until December 2020.
+The Saint John’s dataset isn’t publicly available but I believe it would be useful for my research work as it would help us to see how well the algorithms perform when using a bigger and a smaller dataset from different cities with large population gaps.
+The weather variables for both datasets were gotten from the government of Canada website [33].
-Metrics we plan to use to evaluate – list them, and explain what can be ascertained from them

 The global metrics being used are: Mean Absolute Percent Error (MAPE), Mean Error (ME), Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Standard Deviation.
 The MAPE tells us the size of the error of the forecasted values in terms of percentage.
 MAPE is the most common measure used for load forecasting; it works best when there are no near zeros or extreme values.
 ME is the mean error of the forecasts across the entire horizon.
 MAE is a measure of the average magnitude of the forecast errors without the consideration of their direction.
 RMSE shows the absolute fit of the model; the closeness of the actual values to the predicted ones.
 Standard deviation tells how spread the errors are; it’s a measure of how far each error is from the mean error.

-Because the global metrics only show one value about the errors of the entire dataset.
-We felt the need to classify the errors on hourly, daily, and monthly horizons.
+Since the global metrics only show one value that is gotten from the entire dataset.
+There is the need to classify the errors on hourly, daily, and monthly horizons.
 This shows us the distribution of error for each hour, month, and day; therefore, it helps us to identify situations where the algorithms perform better or worse.

-Approache(s) for Improvement (1 page)

-// To be filled

 Contributions

-<Briefly list what contributions are made by completing this work – aim for 1 page.
-Don’t focus on what you learn by completing the work; instead, focus on what researchers will learn by reading the work, or what users will have as a result of this work.>

-// A new improvement for the ANNSTLF gen 3.
-No improvement is publicly available right now.

-// A much better algorithm/ method for load forecasting

-// Predictions in bigger vs smaller cities.
-In terms of aggregation
+Researchers would get a better idea of how much value the CNN algorithm adds when compared with some of the best classical approaches.
+We aim to create an algorithm that could easily adapt to the rising trend in power demand that most utilities face every year.
+We also aim to have an algorithm that understands and interprets the relationships in the data better, without the need for explicit specification.
+This will also be a reproducible experiment for other researchers to use as a point of reference in the future, because of the publicly available dataset being used in this research study (Ontario IESO).

+References

 [1] T. Hong and S. Fan, “Probabilistic electric load forecasting: A tutorial review,” Int.
 J. Forecast., vol. 32, no. 3, pp. 914–938, 2016, doi: 10.1016/j.ijforecast.2015.11.011.

 [2] S. Saurabh, H. Shoeb, and A. B. Mohammad, “Short Term Load Forecasting Using Artificial Neural Network,” pp. 159–163, 2017.